-This Plan Commission (PC) Agenda item is to schedule the Public Hearing for the June 14 PC meeting.
+This Plan Commission (PC) Agenda item was scheduled for a Public Hearing for the June 14, 2017, meeting.
+This is a Special Use amendment application by Shred415, to permit classes starting at 5 AM each day.
 Per Section 11-602, a Special Use Permit may be amended pursuant to the procedures, standards and limitations subject for its original approval.
-On September 16, 2014, the applicant, Shred415 Hinsdale, LLC (Shred415), was granted a Special Use Permit to operate a physical fitness facility at 230 E. Ogden Avenue subject to four (4) conditions.
-One of which includes no classes shall take place prior to 6 AM on any day.
-Shred415 is requesting approval to amend the condition to permit classes to take place starting at 5 AM each day.
+On September 16, 2014, the applicant, Shred415, was granted a Special Use Permit to operate a physical fitness facility at 230 E. Ogden Avenue subject to four (4) conditions.
+One of which is no classes shall take place prior to 6 AM on any day.